It is hard to overstate the role of belief in a great many personal development and self-help systems.

 You will have noticed that we haven’t addressed any religious beliefs yet, on purpose.
 Religious beliefs are cultural narratives to give answers to life’s ultimate questions and to reconcile us with the fact of our mortality.
 Religions directly respond to human needs for meaning and certainty.
 Religious beliefs have been criticized for their devastating roles throughout human history (‘more people died in the name of God than for any other reason’) and their apparent lack of factuality.
-Richard Dawkins, among others, has been prolific in criticizing and oppose the fairy tale nature of religion with ‘the magic of reality.’
+Among others, Richard Dawkins has been prolific in criticizing and oppose the fairy tale nature of religion with ‘the magic of reality.’

-Negating proven scientific facts is not a wise course of action, as is forcefully imposing religious believes unto other people.
+Negating proven scientific facts is not a wise course of action.
+And so is forcefully imposing religious believes on other people.

 But who are we to judge as long as people don’t bother us with their beliefs?
 And this is the ultimate lesson of beliefs: Our belief is your final private property, and we all have to find our sweet spot of conviction that works best.

 Luckily there are some universal tools available that can support us: